Outgoing Capitol Police chief: House, Senate security officials hamstrung efforts to call in National Guard

 “I am making an urgent, urgent immediate request for National Guard assistance,” Sund recalled saying.
 “I have got to get boots on the ground.”

-On the call were several officials from the D.C. government, as well as officials from the Pentagon.
-The D.C. contingent was flabbergasted to hear a top Army official say that he could not recommend that his boss, Army Secretary Ryan McCarthy, approve the request.
+On the call were several officials from the D.C. government, as well as officials from the Pentagon, including Lt.
+Gen. Walter E. Piatt, director of the Army Staff.
+The D.C. contingent was flabbergasted to hear Piatt say that he could not recommend that his boss, Army Secretary Ryan McCarthy, approve the request.

-“I don’t like the visual of the National Guard standing a police line with the Capitol in the background,” the official said, according to Sund and others on the call.
+“I don’t like the visual of the National Guard standing a police line with the Capitol in the background,” Piatt said, according to Sund and others on the call.

 Again and again, Sund said, “The situation is dire,” recalled John Falcicchio, the chief of staff for D.C.
 Mayor Muriel E. Bowser.
 “Literally, this guy is on the phone, I mean, crying out for help.
 It’s burned in my memories.”